 Description Sets the name of an initiator and optionally its profile.
-Minimum role manage Syntax set initiator id initiator [nickname name] [profile standard] Parameters id initiator The ID of the initiator.For FC, the ID is a WWPN.
+Minimum role standard Syntax set initiator id <initiator> [nickname <name>] [profile standard hp-ux openvms]</name></initiator> Parameters id <initiator></initiator> The ID of the initiator.
+For FC, the ID is a WWPN.
 For SAS, the ID is a WWPN.
 For iSCSI, the ID is an IQN.
-A WWPN can include a colon between each byte but the colons will be discarded. [nickname name] Optional.
+A WWPN can include a colon between each byte but the colons will be discarded. [nickname <name>]</name> Optional.
 Sets the name of the initiator to the specified name.
 Input rules: The value is case sensitive.
 The value can have a maximum of 32 bytes.
-The value can include spaces and printable UTF-8 characters except: ",. < \ A value that includes a space must be enclosed in double quotes. [profile standard] Optional.
-Default profile CAUTION: Changing this parameter can disrupt access from connected initiators.
-Examples For FC initiator 21000024ff3dfed1, set its name to FC-port1 and profile to standard. # set initiator id 21000024ff3dfed1 nickname FC-port1 profile standard For SAS initiator 21000024ff3dfed1, set its name to SAS-port1 and profile to standard. # set initiator id 21000024ff3dfed1 nickname SAS-port1 profile standard For iSCSI initiator iqn.1991-05.com.microsoft:myhost.domain, set its name to iSCSI-port1 and profile to standard. # set initiator id iqn.1991-05.com.microsoft:myhost.domain nickname iSCSI-port1 profile standard See also show initiators set ipv6-network-parameters
+The value can include spaces and printable UTF-8 characters except: ",. < \ A value that includes a space must be enclosed in double quotes. [profile standard hp-ux openvms Optional. standard: Default profile. hp-ux: The host uses Flat Space Addressing. openvms: The host does not allow LUN 0 to be assigned to a mapping.
+CAUTION: Changing this parameter can disrupt access from connected initiators.
+Examples For FC initiator 21000024ff3dfed1, set its name to FC-port1 and profile to OpenVMS. set initiator id 21000024ff3dfed1 nickname FC-port1 profile openvms For SAS initiator 21000024ff3dfed1, set its name to SAS-port1 and profile to HP-UX. set initiator id 21000024ff3dfed1 nickname SAS-port1 profile hp-ux For iSCSI initiator iqn.1991-05.com.microsoft:myhost.domain, set its name to iscsi-port1 and profile to standard. set initiator id iqn.1991-05.com.microsoft:myhost.domain nickname iSCSI-port1 profile standard show initiators set ipv6-network-parameters